SC5/cerebellum/README.md

 Your routes will get picked by **client.js** and **server.js** and generate exactly same response in both environments.

-You need to wrap your route handlers to promises as router expects all handlers to return promises.
+Your route handlers can return either promises or strings, cerebellum will handle both use cases.

 In route handler's **this** scope you have **this.store** which is the reference to Store instance.
 It contains all your stores.

-On the server Store is initialized for every request and on the client it's created only once, in the application's initialtialization phase.
+On the server Store is initialized for every request and on the client it's created only once, in the application's initialization phase.

-Server exports store contents to JSON at the end of request and client bootstraps itself from that data.
+Server serializes all Store content to JSON at the end of a request and client then deserializes JSON and bootstraps itself from that data.

 ### Stores (stores.js)